saladandonionrings/leaky/README.md

 ```

 ### :rocket: Usage
-Leaky requires your leak file content in the **email:password** format.
+When Leaky requires your leak file content in the **email:password** format.
 Follow these steps:

 ```bash
 # escape weird characters from your txt file